 Flowers in the Thompson Okanagan, Photo Allen Jones

 Heffley Lake is known for its excellent fishing, especially for rainbow trout which can grow up to 12 pounds.
-Situated just four and a half hours from Vancouver, Heffley Lake is on the road to Sun Peaks Resort and surrounded by stunning mountains and thick forests.
+Situated in Kamloops Country in the Thompson Okanagan region of BC it is just 4 1/2 hours from Vancouver.
+Located on the road to Sun Peaks Resort Heffley Lake is surrounded by stunning mountains and thick forests.
 Not only is this an ideal destination for a fishing vacation from early spring to late summer but visitors enjoy swimming, biking, and hiking in the surrounding area.